 How the surgery is performed and tissue management in terms of suturing the different layers of tissue together is very critical.
 For example, if you just pull the skin (mucosa) without dissecting or undermining the affecting muscles to relax, the chance of relapse is much higher.
 By utilizing certain techniques, you could minimize the chance of relapse.

-What does Dr. Farnoosh recommend about the use of BOTOX® for treatment of gummy smile?
+What does Dr. Farnoosh recommend about the use of BOTOX® for the treatment of gummy smiles?

 Dr. Farnoosh does not recommend BOTOX as the definitive treatment modality for gummy smile correction since the effect of BOTOX is temporary.
 Additionally, he does not recommend BOTOX before surgery, because the muscles become relaxed, obscuring the true extent of the problem, which can lead to less than ideal results.
 However, in some cases where Dr. Farnoosh expects a strong pulling effect of muscles, he recommends using BOTOX only 2 to 3 months after surgery to gradually relax or deactivate the muscles that are lifting the upper lip.
 BOTOX needs to be aimed at the muscles contributing to the hypermobile lip.

-Can you comment on patient’s expectation of the end result?
+Can you comment on the patient’s expectation of the end result?

 What causes gum discoloration?